zecksr/Mahira-medium/cloud-watch-log/README.md

 Navigate to the environment you want to deploy (e.g., dev, prod) using Terragrunt: cd cloud-watch-log/log-group

-Initialize the Terraform working directory: terragrunt init
+Initialize the Terragrunt working directory: terragrunt init

-Apply the Terraform configuration to create the CloudWatch dashboard: terragrunt apply
+Apply the Terragrunt configuration to create the CloudWatch dashboard: terragrunt apply

 When prompted, review the changes and confirm the deployment.